-What is Indo Pacific?
+Indo Pacific What is Indo Pacific?
 The “Indo-Pacific” idea was originally conceived in 2006- 07.
-It was 1st time used by Shinzo Abe in Japan 2007.
-Ministry of External Affairs has setup a dedicated Indo-Pacific division for the matters related to the Indo-Pacific.
-The term ‘Indo-Pacific’ combines the Indian Ocean Region (IOR) and the Western Pacific Region (WP) – inclusive of the contiguous seas off East Asia and Southeast Asia – into a sing
+It was 1st time used by Shinzo Abe in Japan in 2007.
+Ministry of External Affairs has set up a dedicated Indo-Pacific division for matters related to the Indo-Pacific.
+The term ‘Indo-Pacific’ combines the Indian Ocean Region (IOR) and the Western Pacific Region (WP) – inclusive of the contiguous seas off East Asia and Southeast Asia – into a

 Quad and globalization Context: Quad is a topic important for MAINS and Personality test – Political science optional "Can QUAD preserve the essence of GLOBALISATION when CHINA aggressively pursuing the policy of ONE china" United States, Australia, India, and Japan established a joint regional infrastructure plan “QUAD” to counter China’s multibillion-dollar Belt and Road Initiative (BRI).
 This plan is not

-AUKUS could rock China’s boat in the Indo-Pacific Context: This topic is important for UPSE GS Paper2.
-AUKUS, is trilateral security agreement between Australia, the United Kingdom and the United States announced on September 16, is a landmark coalition for many reasons.
-In the aftermath of the Afghan rout, it is a powerful signal from the US that it is still in the game as the most important world power, and that the traditional Anglo-Saxon alliance that has fought several
+AUKUS could rock China’s boat in the Indo-Pacific Context: AUKUS could rock China’s boat in the Indo-Pacific is an important topic for UPSE GS Paper2.
+What is AUKUS?
+It is a trilateral security agreement between Australia, the United Kingdom and the United States announced on September 16, is a landmark coalition for many reasons.
+In the aftermath of the Afghan rout, it is a powerful signal from the US that it is still in the game as the most important world

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.